 Live classes reinforce microeconomic concepts.
 A Bayesian approach to the course work helps ensure that learning continuously builds upon prior knowledge gained.
 As such, the approach enhances student critical thinking and inference into potential outcomes when presented with new concepts and new economic situations.

-These live classes include activities such as Jeopardy-type game challenges, sharing of topics related to economic current events that apply theory to the real world, and structured debates where students take an economic system (capitalism to communism) and square off to their respective debate corners.
+These live classes include activities, sharing of topics related to economic current events that apply theory to the real world, and structured debates where students take an economic system (capitalism to communism) and square off to their respective debate corners.

 Who should enroll?

 This class is open to students in grades 9-12.
 The ideal student is someone who is seeking to receive college credit in microeconomics while in high school.
 Advanced Placement courses on high school transcripts bode well with college admissions officers, demonstrating that the student is ready for college level work.

 The class lends itself to the student who wants a glimpse of college level work in a less stressful, elongated session.
 This course runs two semesters (a school year), whereas an equivalent college course covers the same material in one semester.